AminulBD/Spider-WordPress/README.md

 Grab latest feed from search engine like Google, Bing, WordPress, etc.

 ## Develop with Docker
-Change variables in the `.env.docker` file then run below command.
+Change variables in the `.env.docker` file then follow instruction below.

 ### 1. Build docker image